-Click here for the full list of courses offered during prior semesters that satisfied the in-person RCR training requirement for doctoral students.
+Download the full list of courses (PDF), offered during prior semesters, that satisfy the in-person RCR training requirement for doctoral students.

-A doctoral program that wants to create an "in-house" RCR course must submit a proposal to the GT RCR Advisory Committee by the first working day in November of the current academic year in order for the proposal to be considered for the academic year that follows.
+A doctoral program that wants to create an "in-house" RCR course must submit a proposal (PDF) to the Georgia Tech RCR Advisory Committee by the first working day in November of the current academic year in order for the proposal to be considered for the academic year that follows.